f1yn/docker-slack-scheduled-status/README.md

 - `days` can be `"weekdays"`, or `"everyday"`, but can also be an array of short-named days in the local of the server - uses `Date.prototype.toLocaleString('your-server-locale', { weekday: 'short' })`
 - Each item (toml table) name must be unique
+- `start` must be provided as a 24h time
+- `end` can be provided as a 24h time on the same day, while `duration` can be used for statuses that span over multiple days

 ```toml
 # The id of the scheduled status